 - performed when it comes to listening to the caller, phone etiquettes or customer relationship management

-Improving their skills by providing concrete examples from the call recordings is the best way to make the agent understand his strengths and weaknesses, thereby leading to effective coaching sessions.
+Improving their skills by providing concrete examples from the call recordings using Voice logger that is the best way to make the agent understand his strengths and weaknesses, thereby leading to effective coaching sessions.

 Identify Areas of Improvement